‘Big Brother 19’ Recap: Spoilers From August 20 Episode, ‘BB19’ Cast Has A New HOH

 — Big Brother (@CBSBigBrother) August 21, 2017

 Later in the episode, a segment was shown where Paul Abrahamian was trying to bond with each of the other duos left in the BB19 house.
 This is something subscribers have been seeing a lot of on the live feeds, but still, nobody that Paul is working with has really figured it out.
 Cody Nickson did, but he is no longer in the game, removing a thorn from Paul’s side.
-This is certainly a way that Paul can make sure he finds a way to final three, especially if nobody tries to make bold game moves for a while.
+This is certainly a way that Paul can make sure he finds a way to the final three, especially if nobody tries to make bold game moves for a while.

 The plan concocted by Christmas Abbott was to nominate Matt Clines and Jason Dent with the intent to backdoor Mark Jansen.
 If they couldn’t figure out a way to control the Power of Veto and the nominations had to stay the same, then the plan would be to vote out Jason at the next Eviction Ceremony.
 Christmas primarily wanted Mark out but admitted she wouldn’t be disappointed if she could split up Jason and Alex Ow at the Week 8 Eviction Ceremony.